paolofloress44/BaccaratSimulator/README.md

 ---

 **Disclaimer**: This is a simulation for entertainment purposes only.
 No real money is involved.
-Please gamble responsibly if you choose to play with real money at licensed establishments.